Mind, Body & Spirit

 Location

-The retreat will be held in our clifftop shrine room, with floor-to-ceiling windows offering spectacular ocean views.
+The retreat will be held in our Spiritual Care Centre clifftop shrine room, with floor-to-ceiling windows offering spectacular ocean views.

 Catering